 Maryland statutes and regulations governing franchises are subject to frequent amendments as well as changes in interpretation.
 To ensure compliance, many franchisors find it beneficial to consult an attorney who understands the complexities of Maryland franchise law and registration.

 Franchisors have many obligations in addition to registration.
 They must provide prospective franchisees a copy of the FDD to review at least 14 days before formally entering into a franchise agreement.
 Franchisors must also submit copies of advertising to the Securities Division at least five days before advertising the sale of franchises and must make quarterly reports.
-For help building your franchise network, get in touch with a dedicated franchise legal team to start work today.
+For help taking advantage of these franchise opportunities in Maryland, get in touch with a dedicated franchise legal team to start work today.